Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 {\bf Phage lysins mining.} Phage lysins are enzymes produced by bacteriophages to degrade bacterial cell walls, allowing newly replicated phages to burst out of the host cell~\cite{schmelcher2021bacteriophage}.
 These enzymes specifically target and break down peptidoglycan, a major component of bacterial cell walls, causing rapid bacterial cell lysis and death.
 Phage lysins have garnered interest as potential therapeutic agents, especially given the rise of antibiotic-resistant bacteria.
 Unlike traditional antibiotics, lysins have a unique mechanism of action and can target specific bacterial species, reducing the risk of off-target effects on beneficial microbiota.
 However, experimental lysin screening methods pose significant challenges due to heavy workload.

 Very recently, AI techniques have been applied to discover novel phage lysins~\cite{zhang2024discovery,fu2024deepminelys}.
 DeepLysin is a unified software package to employ AI for mining the vast genome reservoirs for novel antibacterial phage lysins~\cite{zhang2024discovery}.
 DeepLysin consists of two modules: the lysin mining module and the antibacterial activity prediction module.
 The input of the lysin mining module is assembled contigs.
+This module consists of four steps: coding sequences (CDS) annotation, redundancy removal, domain alignment, and transmembrane protein removal.
 This module utilizes traditional blastP/protein sequence alignment-based methods to identify putative lysins.
 The second module estimates the antibacterial activity of the putative lysins identified by the first module.
 This module utilizes multiple AI techniques, such as Word2vec and an ensemble classifier that integrates five common classifiers to differentiate diverse and complex protein features.
 It ultimately applies Logistic Regression as a non-linear activation function to produce final activity predictions as scores ranging from 0 to 1, with higher scores indicating increased antibacterial activity.
 One limitation of DeepLysin is that four types of manually selected features (i.e., composition-based feature, binary profile-based feature, position-based feature, physiochemical based feature) need to be provided to the classifier.
 The feature selection procedure apparently heavily relies on domain knowledge.

 DeepMineLys is a deep learning method based on CNN to identify phage lysins from human microbiome datasets ~\cite{fu2024deepminelys}.
 DeepMineLys started from collecting phage protein sequences to build training and test datasets.
 These protein sequences were then processed using two distinct embedding methods (TAPE~\cite{rao2019evaluating} and PHY~\cite{vazquez2021mining}).
 Each of the two embeddings was fed into a CNN to learn sequence information and generate representations separately.
 The two representations of TAPE and PHY were then concatenated into a final representation and fed into a densely connected layer for the final prediction.
 DeepMineLys leverages existing methods for processing protein sequence features.
 To some extent, it alleviates the burden of manual feature selection.